SFS Degree Requirements and Academic Policies

 The Peter F. Krogh Honors Seminar

 Named for the Dean Emeritus of the School of Foreign Service, this seminar offers 15 highly qualified students the opportunity to work closely with a senior member of the faculty.
 The Krogh seminar always addresses a theme of central importance in international affairs.
 Participation in the Krogh seminar is by application.
-Students who successfully complete the seminar receive the Peter F. Krogh medal at the annual Tropaia ceremony during graduation weekend.
+Students who successfully complete the seminar receive the Peter F. Krogh medal at the annual Tropaia awards ceremony during graduation weekend.

 National Honor Societies